-(V) Major resolutions: 12 resolutions including the resolution regarding the work report of the Board of Directors for 2021, the resolution regarding the work report of the Board of Supervisors for 2021, the resolution regarding 2021 annual report and summary, the resolution regarding the 2021 final financial report and 2022 financial budgets plan, the resolution regarding the profit distribution proposal for 2021, the resolution regarding the engagement of an accounting firm for 2022, the resolution regarding amendments to the Rules of Procedures of the General Meeting, the resolution regarding amendments to the Rules of Procedures of the General Meeting, the resolution regarding amendments to the Rules of Procedures of the Sourd of Supervisors, the resolution regarding amendments to Administrative Measures for Related Party Transactions, the resolution regarding election of Ms. Chen Shucui as a director of the tenth session of the Board of Supervisors were considered and approved at the meeting and 5 reports including the evaluation report of substantial shareholders for 2021, the report of duty performance of the independent directors for 2021, the evaluation report of duty performance of supervisors for 2021, the evaluation report of duty performance of supervisors for 2021, the report on related party transactions for 2021, were debriefed at the meeting.
+(V) Major resolutions: 12 resolutions including the resolution regarding the work report of the Board of Directors for 2021, the resolution regarding the work report of the Board of Supervisors for 2021, the resolution regarding 2021 annual report and summary, the resolution regarding the 2021 final financial report and 2022 financial budgets plan, the resolution regarding the profit distribution proposal for 2021, the resolution regarding the engagement of an accounting firm for 2022, the resolution regarding amendments to the Rules of Procedures of the General Meeting, the resolution regarding amendments to the Rules of Procedures of the General Meeting, the resolution regarding amendments to the Rules of Procedures of the Soard of Supervisors, the resolution regarding amendments to Administrative Measures for Related Party Transactions, the resolution regarding election of Ms. Chen Shucui as a director of the tenth session of the Board of Supervisors were considered and approved at the meeting and 5 reports including the evaluation report of substantial shareholders for 2021, the report of duty performance of the independent directors for 2021, the evaluation report of duty performance of supervisors for 2021, the evaluation report of duty performance of supervisors for 2021, the report of 2021, the evaluation report of duty performance of supervisors for 2021, the report of duty performance of the independent directors for 2021, the evaluation report of duty performance of the report of duty performance of directors and senior management from the Board of Supervisors for 2021, and the report of duty performance of directors and senior management from the Board of Supervisors for 2021 and the report on related party transactions for 2021 were debriefed at the meeting.